dart-lang/site-www/src/_guides/language/concurrency/index.md

 {{site.alert.end}}

-#### Spawning a simple background worker
+#### Spawning a simple worker isolate

-This section shows the implementation for a main isolate and the simple background worker that it spawns.
+This section shows the implementation for a main isolate and the simple worker isolate that it spawns.
 The result is similar to what the Flutter `compute()` function provides.

 Here’s the code for the main isolate: